anmokhta/superGPT-chrome-extension-mac-wrapper/README.md

 - Runs ChatGPT as a standalone desktop app on macOS.
 - Loads [Superpower ChatGPT](https://github.com/saeedezzati/superpower-chatgpt) (Planned: other Chrome extensions).
 - **Fully standalone version:** all required files are bundled inside the app’s `Contents/Resources` folder.
-- All paths are relative—portable and folder-agnostic.
+- All paths are relative!
+Portable and folder-agnostic.

 Planned/WIP:
 - Blocks new windows/tabs and disables background tasks.